Chichiulam/Challenge_1_UTBOOTCAMP/README.md

 4. Read the code to verify and make sure no changes on the webpage

-5. Double check if there are any typos
+5. Double check if there are any typos and test the code one more time

 6. Push the project on Github